A Hangtown fencing coach leads each class.

 Fencing competitions are a critical metric for determining how well

-you're able to understand and apply what you learn in class.
+you're actually able to understand and apply what you learn in class.

 They allow you to set goals over the season and work towards them.